geomatupen/solaroly/README.md

   python train_model.py

-Trained weights will be saved to the `output/` directory.
+Trained weights will be saved to the `training_data/output/` directory.

+## Inference

+To run inference using the trained model:

+- Make sure your trained weights (model_final.pth) are saved under output/.
+- Place your orthophoto or test tiles inside a folder (e.g., ortho/).
+- Update paths inside inference.py if needed (e.g., tiles_info, predictor setup, output folder).
+- Run the script

 ## Output Files